Federal Rules of Evidence – Rule 704

 Generally, experts can opine about ultimate issues, like whether a defendant shot the sheriff.
-But experts can never opine about a criminal defendant’s mental state if that mental state is an element of a charged crime or relevant defense, like malice in a murder case.
+But experts can never opine about a criminal defendant’s mental state if that mental state is a relevant element or defense, like malice or insanity in a murder case.

 (a) In General — Not Automatically Objectionable.
 An opinion is not objectionable just because it embraces an ultimate issue.

 (b) Exception.
 In a criminal case, an expert witness must not state an opinion about whether the defendant did or did not have a mental state or condition that constitutes an element of the crime charged or of a defense.
 Those matters are for the trier of fact alone.

 The basic approach to opinions, lay and expert, in these rules is to admit them when helpful to the trier of fact.
 In order to render this approach fully effective and to allay any doubt on the subject, the so-called “ultimate issue” rule is specifically abolished by the instant rule.